 - Percentage increase in positive customer feedback and star ratings from Facebook and Google reviews

 - Increase in customer retention rates

 - Better customer satisfaction with a higher net promoter score

 Best Employee Engagement Programs

-If you want your company to have one of the best employee engagement programs then make sure you set clear goals and objectives.
-You will be able to more easily track progress and you can report back to management and, of course, staff members on how you are doing.
+If you want your company to have the best employee engagement program, clear goals and objectives are a must.
+Just make sure your goals are specific and measurable.
+This will help you monitor progress more efficiently.
+You can then report to management and, of course, staff on how you are doing.